Liudd-BJUT/WT-planetary-gearbox-dataset/README.md

 Detailed descriptions on this dataset can be found in Section 6.2 of the paper.

-The dataset can also be downloaded from baidu wangpan（百度网盘） as following.
+The dataset can also be downloaded from baidu wangpan (百度网盘) as following.

 link：https://pan.baidu.com/s/1u_JoKA94QZ9i63OYgqj9yg?pwd=6666

 code：6666

 This dataset is introduced in the JOURNAL paper.
 Please state this to avoid any conflict of interest.